 Though some may debate what the hardest ballet move is to perform, most people will agree that it is the fouette, which builds off of the releve's basic movement.
 The fouette happens when a dancer is performing a pirouette, which is a turn on one leg when in the releve position.
-The dancer must move his or her leg in a whipping movement while turning, as well as opening and closing their arms, in order to keep them spinning for longer.
+The dancer must move their leg in a whipping movement while turning, as well as opening and closing their arms, in order to keep them spinning for longer.
 The move requires incredible balance, leg strength, and stamina to keep spinning as long as possible.
 In Swan Lake, one of the most famous ballets in the world, the dancer must perform 32 fouettes in one pirouette, which is the absolute hardest move in dance.

 As you've learned by now, there are many different fundamental movements and positions in dance that you will learn as you keep improving your skills.
 The fundamental positions for you to learn are first position (which you should know a lot about by now!), second position, fourth position, and fifth position.
 Third position is not as important for you to know, since it resembles fifth position too closely.
 When standing in these positions, remember that your posture is very important- you should always be standing up straight, with your chin held high and your shoulders set back.
 Your legs should be straight in these positions and your legs and feet should always be pointed out equally.